noseratio/coroutines-talk/README.md

 Coroutines are useful for script-like scenarios where the code execution flow can be suspended and resumed after each logical step.
 Internally, they use some sort of programming language syntax sugar for generating state machines methods.

-In the C# world, they have been popularized by [Unity game development platform](https://docs.unity3d.com/Manual/Coroutines.html), and Unity uses [`IEnumerator`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.ienumerator?view=netcore-3.1)-style methods and `return yield` for that.
+In the C# world, they have been popularized by [Unity game development platform](https://docs.unity3d.com/Manual/Coroutines.html), and Unity uses [`IEnumerator`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.ienumerator?view=netcore-3.1)-style methods and `yield return` for that.

-Prior to C# 8, it wasn't possible to combine `await` and `return yield` within the same method, making it difficult to use asynchrony inside coroutines.
+Prior to C# 8, it wasn't possible to combine `await` and `yield return` within the same method, making it difficult to use asynchrony inside coroutines.
 Now, with the compiler's support for `IAsyncEnumerable` it can be done naturally, and we're going to explore this option here.

 The execution environment for the code listed here is a Windows Forms .NET Core 3.1 app, but the same techniques can be used anywhere C# code runs.